h2non/rocky/README.md

 #### route#on(event, ...handler)

 Subscribes to a specific event for the given route.
-Useful to incercept the status or modify the options on-the-fly
+Useful to intercept the status or modify the options on-the-fly

 ##### Events